arbormoss/newsletter-forest/README.md

 ## Contributing

 Pull requests are welcome.
-Either open an issue or chat with me before opening one.
+~~Either open an issue or chat with me before opening one.~~ If you see a problem or a feature you want to add feel free!

+Look at [TODO](TODO.md) for a roadmap of features and changes.
+If you find a bug or want to feature request check out the github issues.